-Refer to notes 22 and 20 to the consolidated financial statements, accounting policies on pages 70-72.
+Refer to notes 20 and 22(a) to the consolidated financial statements and the accounting policies on pages 78 to 80.

-The key audit matter How the matter was addressed in our audit As at 31 March 2020, the Group had contract assets and trade receivables of approximately HK\$77,405,000 and HK\$14,356,000 respectively.
-We have evaluated the design and implementation of key control that the Group has implemented to manage and monitor its credit risk and measurement of ECL.
+The key audit matter

+How the matter was addressed in our audit

+As at 31 March 2022, the Group had contract assets and trade receivables of approximately HK\$117,478,000 and HK\$30,859,000 respectively.

 The estimation of ECL adopted by the Group is based on the Group's historical credit loss experience and forward-looking information at the end of the reporting period.
-We obtained and reviewed the management's assessment of ECL in respect of contract assets and trade receivables.

 We have identified ECL recognised in respect of contract assets and trade receivables as a key audit matter because the estimation of ECL requires a high level of management judgement and due to the significance of the amounts involved.

+We have evaluated the design and implementation of key control that the Group has implemented to manage and monitor its credit risk and measurement of ECL.

+We obtained and reviewed the management's assumptions and judgements adopted in assessing ECL in respect of contract assets and trade receivables.

-We have assessed the reasonableness of management's estimation by evaluating the historical loss rates, current economic conditions and forward-looking information and examining the actual losses recorded and assessing whether there was an indication of management bias when recognising ECL.
+We have assessed the reasonableness of management's estimation for loss allowance by evaluating the historical loss rates, current economic conditions and forward-looking information and examining the actual losses recorded and assessing whether there was an indication of management bias when recognising ECL.